Are you sick of having to launch Satisfactory to host a dedicated server for you and your friends?

 It will then say your server is installing.
 You’re almost there!

-Right now you cannot change the ports Satisfactory runs on so we need to assign the ports to your node and game server instance.
+Right now you cannot change the default port Satisfactory runs on so we need to assign the ports to your node and game server instance.

 Click on Nodes, select the node your Satisfactory dedicated server is running on, then go to the Allocation tab.